Biography

 J Am Soc Nephrol · 2024

-A study of over 4,000 children in Ontario who survived acute kidney injury found that they were four times more likely to experience major kidney-related health issues over the following decade compared to similar hospitalized children.
-These survivors faced significantly higher risks of developing chronic kidney disease, requiring long-term dialysis, and experiencing high blood pressure.
-The findings suggest that children who recover from acute kidney injury require better long-term monitoring to detect and manage these complications early.
+A large study of hospitalized children in Ontario, Canada, who survived acute kidney injury without needing acute dialysis, found that eighteen percent experienced major adverse kidney events over a ten-year follow-up period.
+Compared to similar hospitalized children without acute kidney injury, survivors had a fourfold higher risk of developing chronic kidney disease, requiring long-term dialysis, or experiencing hypertension.
+These findings suggest that children surviving acute kidney injury require closer long-term monitoring to detect and manage kidney complications early.

 Public and patient perspectives on the use of clinical and administrative health data to identify and contact people at risk of future illness-The case of chronic kidney disease.